 Proceed to Aranmula village which is home to a family of craftsmen who are skilled at making mirrors out of a special combination of certain metals.
 The secret of the trade has been passed down through generations.
 Visit the mirror makers; see the ancient temple of Krishna, see the mural art of the local artists and meet a snake boat builder.

-Lunch will be arranged at a local house of beautiful architecture and located on the bank of Pampa, the holy river of natives.
-The host will talk about the ritualistic annual regatta.
+Lunch will be arranged at a house of local architecture, located on the bank of Pampa, the holy river for the locals.
+The host will talk about the art of snake boat building and the ritualistic annual regatta in Aranmula.

 Sailing on Vaikundam

 RV Vaikundam has nine well-appointed cabins with attached bathrooms on the lower deck and, well-functional kitchen, air-conditioned and exquisitely set dining hall and open lounge on its upper deck.